 (Related to Ordinance No. 12-2014 - Deltona's Anti-Blight Ordinance)

-Code Compliance is responsible for assisting our citizens in understanding and complying with Building Code, Zoning Ordnance, Parking Ordnance and other ordinances related to the development process in Deltona.
+Code Compliance is responsible for assisting our citizens in understanding and complying with Building Code, Zoning Ordinance, Parking Ordinance and other ordinances related to the development process in Deltona.

 The goal of the Code Compliance Division is to maintain a high-quality community environment in accordance with all relevant City standards and to to ensure cooperation and coordination between code enforcement, licensing, and law enforcement functions and agencies and to provide the public with a timely response to complaints and adequate follow-up to ensure complaint resolution.